Teriks/LibLSLCC/README.md

 Each release contains an AnyCPU, x86 and x64 version of LibLSLCC with a documentation .XML file generated for the library.

-They also include platform specific installers for LSLCCEditor.
+Releases also include platform specific installers for LSLCCEditor.

 Granted, I only really need to release an AnyCPU binary, but since